BDC Hamburger Icon

 • Gym or health club memberships offered for free or at a reduced rate to participating employees

-• Other staff discounts and incentives employees can use with external trading partners
+• Other staff discounts and incentives that employees can use with external trading partners

 • Access to support services to help people establish and work toward fitness goals, such as losing weight or stopping smoking

-• Provision of therapy services for physical health and to support employee mental health, including stress management
+• Therapy services for both physical and mental health, including stress management therapy

 • Paid leave for fitness efforts and initiatives

-• Company-specific wellness schemes, including group support, challenges, and the provision of health-related information and guidance
+• Company-specific wellness schemes, including group support, challenges, and health-related information and guidance

 • The integration of a culture of wellness and holistic support for employees within the company ethos